-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1158 Chu Amended July 10, 2017 Senate Committee on Appropriations Existing Law: Existing law requires a manufacturer of carpets sold in this state to submit, either individually or through a carpet stewardship organization, a carpet stewardship plan that meets specified requirements to CalRecycle.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1158 Chu Enrolled September 19, 2017 Governor's Desk Existing Law: Existing law requires a manufacturer of carpets sold in this state to submit, either individually or through a carpet stewardship organization, a carpet stewardship plan that meets specified requirements to CalRecycle.
 Existing law imposes a carpet stewardship assessment per unit of carpet sold in the state that is remitted to the carpet stewardship organization and may be expended to carry out the organization's carpet stewardship plan.
-Existing law provides that the purpose of carpet stewardship laws is to increase the amount of postconsumer carpet that is diverted from landfills and recycled into secondary products or otherwise managed in a manner that is consistent with the state's hierarchy for waste management practices. sent to Senate Proposed Law: This bill would provide that it is the goal of the state to reach 24% recycling rate for postconsumer carpet by 2020, and to meet or exceed that rate continually thereafter.
-The bill would require CalRecycle by 2023, to establish a minimum postconsumer carpet recycling rate requirement.
-This bill would create an advisory committee, appointed by CalRecycle, the Speaker of the Assembly, and the Senate Rules Committee, that would be required to make recommendations to manufacturers and carpet stewardship organizations on carpet stewardship plans.
+Existing law provides that the purpose of carpet stewardship laws is to increase the amount of postconsumer carpet that is diverted from landfills and recycled into secondary products or otherwise managed in a manner that is consistent with the state's hierarchy for waste management practices. the Assembly on, Proposed Law: This bill would require a carpet stewardship plan to achieve a 24% recycling rate for postconsumer carpet by 2020, and to include quantifiable 5-year goals and annual goals.
+The bill would authorize CalRecycle to review and adjust the recycling rate in 2020 and every 3 years thereafter.
+This bill would create an advisory committee that would be required to make recommendations on carpet stewardship plans and require the stewardship organization or manufacturer to incorporate those recommendations to the extent feasible.
 This bill would prohibit a carpet stewardship organization from expending funds for costs and penalties including for engineered solid waste conversion, the use of cement kilns to burn carpet, or transformation, and litigation against the State.
 This bill would revise the definition of carpet to include natural face fibers, yarns, or tufts.
-AB 1180 Holden Amended July 3, 2017 Senate Floor Existing Law: Existing law, the Los Angeles County Flood Control Act, establishes the Los Angeles County Flood Control District and authorizes the district to control and conserve the flood, storm, and other wastewater of the district.
+AB 1180 Holden Chaptered October 9, 2017 Existing Law: Existing law, the Los Angeles County Flood Control Act, establishes the Los Angeles County Flood Control District and authorizes the district to control and conserve the flood, storm, and other wastewater of the district.
 Existing law authorizes the district to impose a fee or charge to pay the costs and expenses of carrying out projects and providing services to improve water quality and reduce stormwater and urban runoff pollution in the district in accordance with specified criteria.
 The act requires that any fees imposed be levied and collected together with taxes for county purposes, and the revenues paid into the county treasury to the credit of the district, and requires the county board of supervisors to expend the funds to pay for those costs and expenses.
-Proposed Law: This bill would authorize the district to levy a tax, or impose a fee or charge, to pay the costs and expenses of carrying out projects and programs to increase stormwater capture and reduce stormwater and urban runoff pollution in the district, and would specify that projects funded by the revenues from the tax, fee, or charge may include projects providing multiple benefits that increase water supply, improve water quality, and, where appropriate, provide community enhancements.
-Watch
+Watch Proposed Law: This bill would authorize the district to levy a tax, or impose a fee or charge, to pay the costs and expenses of carrying out projects and programs to increase stormwater capture and reduce stormwater and urban runoff pollution in the district, and would specify that projects funded by the revenues from the tax, fee, or charge may include projects providing multiple benefits that increase water supply, improve water quality, and, where appropriate, provide community enhancements.